 - Promote and enhance sustainable design and climate resiliency, collaborating with Engineering and other departments

 - Identify potential air quality emissions reduction projects across the agency; quantify environmental impacts within project evaluations, cost benefit analyses, and life cycle analyses.
 Evaluate air emissions impacts of projects and procurements.

-- Establish working groups across the agency to address regulatory and sustainability matters, including upcoming external regulations or new internal programs.
+- Establish working groups across the agency to address regulatory and sustainability matters, including new regulations or new internal policies/programs.

-- Work with internal and external stakeholders to develop new sustainability programs and policies, such as: environmentally preferable procurement, low or zero emissions vehicles, and waste diversion.
+- Work with internal and external stakeholders to develop new sustainability programs and policies, such as: environmentally preferable procurement and waste diversion.

 - Represent the Port Authority on environmental, sustainability, and resiliency task forces, workgroups, and multi-agency efforts.